Bordier & Cie: Operations

 Bordier & Cie is headquartered in Geneva with branch offices in Nyon, Bern and Zurich.
 Outside of Switzerland it has branches in Paris, Brest, Rennes, London, Providenciales in the Turks and Caicos Islands, Montevideo in Uruguay and Singapore.
 It is a member of the Swiss Private Bankers Association.

 Bordier & Cie operates as private bankers.
 Their services focus on wealth management including tax advice, financial planning, and family services, with approximately CHF 18.2 bn in assets under management as of 30 June 2024.
 Bordier & Cie has created in 2015 Bordier FinLab SA.
 Bordier FinLab purpose is investments in various asset classes.

 Based on distinctive investment criteria, Bordier FinLab's approach is in particular geared towards using seeding and/or capital acceleration to invest in products undergoing development.
 Bordier FinLab SA works with a limited number of established financial partners (including banks, MFOs & IAMs).
 Lastly, Bordier FinLab provides technology intelligence on trends and developments affecting the banking industry (Fintech, Blockchain, etc.) and could be used as an incubator for the Bordier Group where appropriate.

 Subsidiaries and partnerships

 In 2001 Bordier & Cie acquired a 45% share of Berry Asset Management, a private management firm in the United Kingdom.
 It became a majority shareholder in 2007 when it increased its share to 90% of the company.
 In 2007 the company expanded in to Uruguay and in 2018 purchased Helvetia Advisors, a consultancy firm.
 The bank opened in Paris in 2006 under the Bordier & Cie (France) S.A. subsidiary and opened regional offices in Brest and Rennes in 2017.

 Bordier & Cie opened a branch in Singapore in 2011.
 The bank partnered with Military Commercial Joint Stock Bank in Vietnam in 2018 and they created a joint venture in 2020.

+In Switzerland, the bank opened a branch in Lausanne in 2025 [30].
+This opportunity allowed the bank to expand its influence in the Lake Geneva region.